 Earth Structure and Process is an introductory course in earth sciences.
-Students will learn about how scientists study earth and the processes that happen around us.
-Topics will include earth's interior layers, plate tectonics and its impacts, and factors that influence weather and climate.
-Students will learn what we know about earth and how we know it.
+Students learn about how scientists study earth and the processes that happen around us.
+Topics include earth's interior layers, plate tectonics and its impacts, and factors that influence weather and climate.
+Students learn what we know about earth and how we know it.
+Students collect and evaluate data using methods appropriate for ninth and tenth grade students.
+This course is not available for students in grades 11 and 12.